 Based on observations about the project, suggests technical and design changes that can help our budget/timeline position.
 Proactively recommends changes to the client.
 Can adjust staffing plan/WBS based on budget or timeline problems.

-Develops and tests new theories about optimizing projects and publishes them to the Cantilever blog.
+Develops and tests new theories about optimizing projects.
 Works with designers and developers to determine how to optimize their work.
 Can create advanced schedule structures to optimize delivery dates based on parallel-path execution.
+Bonus points: Publishing these findings to the Cantilever blog, or speaking about them at conferences.

 Can seek and identify new talent to work on projects, according to the specific requirements.
 Works with Cantilever managers to deliver feedback on project-specific events.